ProjetsPL/treehouse-theme/collections/_posts/us/brick-wall-14-amazing-designs-that-will-delight-you.md

 {:.distinction.distinction-warning}

-Natural red brick accent wall used in the kitchen requires using special special coating.
+Natural red brick accent wall used in the kitchen requires using special coating.
 A layer of protective substance prevents oils and steam from penetrating the wall when you cook.

 ## Retro style brick wall

 Retro style, which is a constant element of many home interiors, tends to be a coming and going trend.
 Do you want to implement such style?
-Brick wall design is just what you need – it fits wooden chairs, lace and old furniture perfectly. **A brick wall looks fantastic by a fireplace** and it can create a unique atmosphere.
+Brick wall design is just what you need – it fits wooden chairs, lace and old furniture perfectly. **A brick wall looks fantastic by a fireplace,** and it can create a unique atmosphere.

 {% fig %}